inconshreveable/gonative/README.md

     cd gonative
     make

-Alternatively, you can install gonative via `go get` but the dependenices are not locked down.
+Alternatively, you can install gonative via `go get` but the dependencies are not locked down.

     go get github.com/inconshreveable/gonative